demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/FlipMods-ReservedItemSlotCore/README.md

 This may change, or be adjusted in the future, but it's currently in place to try and keep everyone's inventory the same size to help with syncing.<br>
 This can also help with sending custom reserved item slots to other clients from the host if I do end up adding functionality to create them in the config, or if I end up creating a ReservedCustomItemSlot mod, which would be a server-side mod.<br>

+<strong>Using this mod while the host does not have the mod has been re-allowed, but expect bugs and de-sync issues.
+Use with caution!</strong><br>
 ### Now supports InputUtils
 - Any relevant hotkeys for this mod can be managed in the in-game keybind menu.
 - InputUtils is not a dependency, but is recommended!